AshokPrjapati/SeatConnect/README.md

 ## Getting Started

-This project was built using React, Typescript, Redux, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB with JWT.
+This project was built using React, Typescript, Redux, HTML, CSS, JavaScript, Rest API, Node JS, Express and MongoDB.
 For running on your local environment you should follow these guidelines.

 ### Prerequisites